Lipids in Action - Their Biological Functions

 Formula of glucosylceramide

 The membranes of animals contain a wide range of complex oligoglycosylceramides for which glucosylceramide and thence lactosylceramide are the biosynthetic precursors.
 Forms with several hundred different head groups that differ in the numbers, types and arrangements of the carbohydrate moieties have been characterized, and most of these occur on the external leaflet of the plasma membrane in rafts, where they are components of the body's immune defence system, both as cellular immunogens and as antigens.
-Certain glycosphingolipids are involved in the antigenicity of blood group determinants, while others bind to toxins or bacteria.
+Certain glycosphingolipids determine the antigenicity of blood group determinants, while others bind to toxins or bacteria.
 Some operate as receptors for cellular recognition, and they can be specific for particular tissues or tumours.

 Glycosphingolipid sulfates are highly polar acidic molecules that are involved in the transport of sodium and potassium ions and osmoregulation in animal tissues, and they may protect the intestinal mucosa against digestive enzymes.
 Gangliosides are complex oligoglycosylceramides containing sialic acid residues and are highly polar and acidic.
 As cell-type antigens that control the growth and differentiation of cells, they play a significant part in the interactions between cells in the immune defence system.
 They are necessary for myelination in brain and other nervous tissues, where they are most abundant.
-As gangliosides act as receptors for interferon, epidermal growth factor, nerve growth factor, insulin and many other metabolites, they are able to regulate cell signalling.
+As gangliosides act as receptors for interferon, epidermal growth factor, nerve growth factor, insulin and many other metabolites, they can regulate cell signalling.
 Certain gangliosides bind to some bacterial toxins, and they mediate interactions between microbes and host cells during infections.

 Proteolipids and Lipoproteins

 Proteins that contain covalently bound fatty acids or other lipid moieties, such as isoprenoids, cholesterol and glycosylphosphatidylinositol, are widespread in nature.
 The term proteolipid can be used to define such complexes and to differentiate them from the plasma lipoproteins, which have very different structures, occurrence and functions.
 Two main types of protein with a fatty acid modification have been described, i.e., those with only myristoyl and those with predominantly palmitoyl moieties with differing types of covalent linkage, amide or thiol ester, respectively.
 The prenylated lipids contain an isoprenoid group, farnesyl or geranylgeranyl, linked via a sulfur atom (thiol ether bond) to the protein, while the so-called "hedgehog” proteins, which are required for cellular development, are modified covalently by both cholesterol and N-palmitoyl moieties.
-The hormone ghrelin and the Wnt proteins, involved also in the development of animal tissues, are O-acylated.
+The hormone ghrelin and the Wnt proteins, participating also in the development of animal tissues, are O-acylated.

 Formulae of proteolipids